 {Centre for mathematical Plasma Astrophysics, Department of Mathematics, KU Leuven, Celestijnenlaan 200B, B-3001 Leuven, Belgium \and Royal Belgian Institute for Space Aeronomy, Solar-Terrestrial Centre of Excellence, Ringlaan 3, B-1180 Uccle, Belgium }

-\abstract {The generation of energetic nonthermal electrons during solar flares plays a critical role in energy transport from the corona to the chromosphere, producing regions of observed intense X-ray emission.
-Turbulence in post-flare loops, particularly from Kelvin--Helmholtz instabilities (KHI), has been suggested and investigated as a mechanism for trapping and accelerating electrons in such scenarios. } {Starting from past results, we aim to characterize the energization process of electrons trapped in a turbulent post-flare looptop, quantifying the contributions of different acceleration mechanisms, and establishing a coherent numerical framework for describing particle energetics.} {We perform test-particle simulations with the guiding-centre approximation on top of a 2.5D magnetohydrodynamic model of a time-evolving post-flare coronal looptop.
-We implement an improved formulation of the guiding-centre equations that explicitly conserves energy, enabling a consistent analysis of electron acceleration in the turbulent plasma.} {We find that, in the plasma turbulence inside the looptop, electrons develop suprathermal energy distributions with tails compatible with hard X-ray emission.
-The dominant energization channel arises from perpendicular gradient effects in the form of second-order Fermi-like stochastic acceleration, while curvature effects are dominant for particles on long trajectories.
-Statistical correlations with the measured particle pitch angle confirm that the strongest acceleration occurs for electrons trapped in bouncing motions within turbulent magnetic structures.} {Our results provide an understanding of how KHI-induced turbulence in coronal looptops produces and sustains populations of trapped nonthermal electrons, supporting the interpretation of observed X-ray sources.
-We dissect and clarify the relative roles of different magnetic effects and the emergence of stochastic Fermi-like energization.
-We demonstrate the advantages of the improved GCA formalism on a simple reproducible test as well, for future benchmarking of GCA implementations.}
+\abstract {The generation of energetic, non-thermal electrons during solar flares plays a critical role in energy transportation from the corona to the chromosphere, producing regions of observed intense X-ray emission.
+Turbulence in post-flare loops, particularly from Kelvin--Helmholtz instabilities (KHIs), has been suggested and investigated as a mechanism for trapping and accelerating electrons in such scenarios. } {Starting from past results, we aim to characterise the energisation process of electrons trapped in a turbulent post-flare looptop, quantifying the contributions of different acceleration mechanisms, and establishing a coherent numerical framework for describing particle energetics.} {We performed test-particle simulations with the guiding-centre approximation in addition to a 2.5D magnetohydrodynamic model of a time-evolving, post-flare coronal looptop.
+We implemented an improved formulation of the guiding-centre equations, which explicitly conserves energy, enabling a consistent analysis of electron acceleration in the turbulent plasma.} {We find that, in the plasma turbulence inside the looptop, electrons develop supra-thermal energy distributions with tails compatible with hard X-ray emission.
+The dominant energisation channel arises from perpendicular gradient effects in the form of second-order, Fermi-like stochastic acceleration, while curvature effects are dominant for particles on long trajectories.
+Statistical correlations with the measured particle pitch angle confirm that the strongest acceleration occurs for electrons trapped in bouncing motions within turbulent magnetic structures.} {Our results provide an understanding of how KHI-induced turbulence in coronal looptops produces and sustains populations of trapped non-thermal electrons, supporting the interpretation of observed X-ray sources.
+We dissect and clarify the relative roles of different magnetic effects and the emergence of stochastic, Fermi-like energisation.
+We also demonstrate the advantages of the improved guiding-centre-approximation (GCA) formalism on a simple reproducible test, for the future benchmarking of GCA implementations.}